yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 33. **Be prepared, fortune favors the prepared** Luck is when opportunity meets the actor's ability to seize it.

+34. **Ask/ try a lot, fortune favors those who expose themselves to it**.
+Not doing is 0% chance of success, exposure to luck is a prerequisite of receiving.

 ## Invariants in Life: